dortania/OpenCore-Post-Install/cosmetic/gui.md

   * For those running out of space, `OCEFIAudio_VoiceOver_Boot.wav` is all that's required for the Boot-Chime
 * Debug version of OpenCore with logging enabled
   * See [OpenCore Debugging](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) for more info
+  * Note: after you're done setting up, you can revert to the RELEASE builds

 **Settings up NVRAM**: